 Screening Plant Materials must be sufficient in size and thickness to provide equivalent screening as an opaque fence.

-17.40.070: SALVAGE JUNK YARDS:

-Salvage junk yards shall not be located within five hundred feet (500') from any Residential District.

-17.40.080: ANIMALS:
+17.40.070: ANIMALS:

-Cows, horses, sheep, or goats shall not be kept on lots having an area of less than one (1) acre, and under no circumstances shall they be kept for commercial uses within Town limits.
+Cows, horses, sheep, or goats shall not be kept on lots having an area of less than one (1) acre,.
 An owner of multiple lots may combine lots to equal 1 acre provided that there are no fences separating the lots.

 Domestic rabbits shall not be kept on lots having an area of less than one-half (1/2) acre.